 I was discouraged.
 Maybe it was because I was exhausted and overwhelmed.
 Maybe I brought it on myself because I was looking at circumstances instead of the promises of God.
 But the problems were real and I couldn’t see a solution in any direction I looked.
 It was the end of a year.
 I had […]

-I was a proud mama last week when my daughter, Kimberly, graduated from Aveda Beauty Institute with the highest GPA in her class.
+I was a proud mama when my daughter, Kimberly, graduated from Aveda Beauty Institute with the highest GPA in her class.
 Another honor was bestowed on her when her classmates voted for her to speak for them at graduation.
 Kimberly carefully prepared and practiced to hone her presentation.
-Ashlyn, her daughter, asked, “Are […]
+Ashlyn, her daughter, asked, “Are you nervous?” […]